 - 6. We will ask you to send us the company funds to a bank account called a client account in your company name opened by us for the purpose of the liquidation.
 You can verify this with the bank we use if you need to. - 7.
 There is then a directors meeting and shareholder meeting, but this can be done online by Teams, in person or by telephone.
 We send you all these documents you need to sign.
 If your company has only one director and you are the only shareholder, it is of course very easy.
 It does get more complicated if there are lots of shareholders and we may in that case recommend a scheduled Teams or Zoom meeting. - 8.
 Once step 7 is complete the company is then in liquidation. - 9.
 We then pay out all the funds within seven days to the shareholders.
 We do usually hold back a small balance of about £1,000 for any unexpected bills.
 We also hold back enough to pay our fee plus the disbursements. - 10.
-We then ask HM Revenue and Customs for tax clearance and hopefully within six months or so later we have had this and the company liquidation can be closed. - 11.
 We will issue a final report and the company will be dissolved at Companies House.